carwow/engineering_principles/readme.md

 __Do *big* things in small steps__

   * Breaking down big features in small steps doesn’t mean we work only on small incremental improvement.
-A longer term vision or objective is our north star.
+A longer term vision or objective help us achieve great things without sacrificing short term value.

 __Strive for fast feedback loops__